3LilyFarmer/ACIT2520_termProject/breakdownofwork.md

 3. Michael implement the admin function (in progress)
 4. Michael demo the github desktop.

-I also needed to research on Youtube and Google the following things:
-1.

 Arthur Cai:
 I worked on the following tasks:
 1. Arthur implement the local login function (in progress)

-I also needed to research on Youtube and Google the following things:
-1.

 Brian Ke:
 I worked on the following tasks:
 1. Updated GitHub Projects board